spacetelescope/jdaviz/docs/imviz/displayimages.rst

 Much of the functionality is available both from the application GUI and from the Jupyter notebook using API calls.
 The Toolbar below gives you several image display options.
-Right-click will open a drop-down with access to different options for each button.
+Right-click will open a dropdown with access to different options for each button.

 .. image:: ../img/toolbar.jpg
     :alt: Imviz Toolbar

+.. _imviz-selecting-data:

 Selecting Data Set
 ==================

-.. _imviz-selecting-data:

 Data can be selected and de-selected in each viewer's data menu, opened by clicking the
 |icon-viewer-data-select| button in the top left of the viewer.
 Here, you can click a